 - If an assignment has plagiarized ideas, the student is notified through Grades in Canvas or through email.
 An assignment with plagiarized ideas will lose points depending on the amount of plagiarism involved.
-Heavily plagiarized assignments receive an automatic zero. - If plagiarism happens more than once, the student is referred to the appropriate college representative, where proceedings for disciplinary measures may occur depending on the egregious nature of the Academic Dishonesty violation.
+Heavily plagiarized assignments receive an automatic zero. - If plagiarism happens repeatedly, the student may be referred to the appropriate college representative, where proceedings for disciplinary measures may occur depending on the egregious nature of the Academic Dishonesty violation.